benjamin-dajdzic/benjamin-dajdzic/README.md

 # 💫 About Me:

-Software Engineering student with a strong interest in programming, web development, and computer networks.<br> I enjoy building practical projects while continuously improving my programming and problem-solving skills.<br><br>I’m particularly interested in software development, networking, and system administration, with a goal of developing strong technical skills through hands-on projects and real-world experience.<br>Currently learning, building, and expanding my knowledge.
+Software Engineering student passionate about programming, web development, and computer networking.
+I enjoy turning ideas into practical projects, and I use every one of them to sharpen my problem-solving skills and deepen my understanding of how software and systems work.
+I'm especially interested software development, networking, and system administration, and my goal is to build strong technical foundations through hands-on projects and real-world experience.
+ I'm always learning, building, and improving, driven by curiosity and a constant desire to understand how things work.
+I enjoy working in a team, sharing ideas, and learning from others.

 ## 🌐 Socials: